 The coop you choose has a huge effect on your flock’s winter comfort.

-Think Goldilocks—you don’t want a tiny coop that will get crowded and dirty, but you don’t want one too big, either.
-The just-right coop will let the girls snuggle together for warmth but also allow enough room for movement.
+Think about Goldilocks.
+You do not want a tiny coop that will get crowded and dirty, but you also do not want one too big, either.
+The just-right coop will let the girls snuggle together for warmth, but also allow enough room for movement.
 We suggest at least 2 square feet per chicken in your coop.
 OverEZ has a variety of chicken coop sizes including the Coop in a Box, Small Chicken Coop, Medium Chicken Coop, Large Chicken Coop, XL Chicken Coop, and the Jumbo Chicken Coop.
 Ranging in capacity of 5 to 30 chickens.

-Try out the deep litter method--an old-time litter management trick.
-Start with a 3-4 inch layer of litter (we love Koop Clean!) and once a week add a new layer of litter on top of the chicken's, ahem, moisture.
+Try out the deep litter method, which is an old-time litter management trick.
+Start with a 3-4 inch layer of litter, and once a week add a new layer of litter on top of the chicken's, ahem, moisture.
 You can turn the soiled litter yourself, or add some scratch to have the girls do it for you!
-The decomposing bedding will generate heat for the coop and at the end of the winter, you'll have 8-12 inches of odorless compost for your garden.
+The decomposing bedding will generate heat for the coop and at the end of the winter, you will have 8-12 inches of odorless compost for your garden.

 If possible, point your coop southward to get the most light exposure you can.
 Chickens need at least 12 hours (14-16 is even better) of light a day to lay consistently.
 Take advantage of Mother Nature as much as you can, then supplement with lights—we suggest 24 watts per 40 square feet of coop.

 You already know that fresh, clean water is important for chickens.
-With winter's subzero temperatures it’s extra important that you take action to keep their water from freezing.
+With winter's subzero temperatures it is extra important that you take action to keep their water from freezing.
 You have two choices:

 IN THE COOP

-While you can keep your water in the coop, we don't recommend it.
+While you can keep your water in the coop, we do not recommend it.
 The water will make a big mess that will result in you spending more time replacing dirty water and cleaning out a mucky, muddy coop (in the cold).